Scrawl-canvas events and signals

 get,setandsetDeltafunctions, and individualgetter,setteranddeltaSetterattribute functions, to meet their particular requirements.

-tl;dr: Dev-users should never update an SC object using
+tl;dr: Product-devs should never update an SC object using

 object.attribute = newValueorobject['attribute'] = newValueapproaches.
 Such code will break SC functionality!Instead all object updates should be performed using the